goadesign/clue/trace/README.md

 ## Overview

-Package `tracing` provides request tracing functionality that follows the [OpenTelemetry](https://opentelemetry.io/) specification.
+Package `trace` provides request tracing functionality that follows the [OpenTelemetry](https://opentelemetry.io/) specification.
 The package is designed to be used in conjunction with [Goa](https://goa.design/).
 In particular it is aware of the Goa RequestID